brylevkirill/notes/Artificial Intelligence.md

   AIXI = learning + prediction + planning + acting

-  AIXI is an algorithmic probability theory extended to the case of sequential decision theory
+  AIXI is an algorithmic probability theory extended to the case of sequential decision theory.
-  AIXI defines universal agent which effectively simulates all possible programs which output agrees with agent’s set of observations
+  AIXI defines universal agent which effectively simulates all possible programs which output agrees with agent’s set of observations.
-  AIXI is not computable but related agent AIXI-tl may be computed and is superior to any other agent bounded by time t and space l
+  AIXI is not computable but related agent AIXI-tl may be computed and is superior to any other agent bounded by time t and space l.

   components of AIXI:
   - Ockhams' razor (simplicity) principle